-You’ll probably find some decent weapons along the way, but ideally, you should use your custom loadouts, which can be acquired via a loadout drop.
-These can be obtained by purchasing them from a buy station or by finding one that spawns randomly, giving you full access to your arsenal of custom guns and attachments.
+You’ll probably find some decent weapons along the way, but ideally, you should use your custom loadouts, which can be acquired via a Loadout Drop.
+These can be obtained by purchasing them from a buy station or by finding one that spawns throughout the game, giving you full access to your arsenal of custom guns and attachments.

 For those close- to medium-range encounters, you might enjoy using the MP5.
 It’s one of the (if not the) best SMGs in the entire game, with high accuracy, damage, and mobility.
 You can increase its effectiveness by adding the Monolithic Suppressor and the 10mm Auto 30-Round Mags, which increase range and damage, respectively.
 It’s important to switch to this weapon when you know you’ll be coming into close proximity of an enemy.

-With that in mind, try to have an additional weapon for long-range shots, since the MP5 is pretty much useless in those situations.
+With that in mind, try to have an additional weapon for long-range shots since the MP5 is pretty much useless in those situations.
 It’s a great weapon to have in your back pocket, especially when you’re down to the last few teams.

 What’s fantastic about the Grau 5.56 is that it’s so versatile.
 You can effectively turn it into a close-range SMG or a long-range assault rifle, thanks to a plethora of attachments.
 Unlike a lot of weapons in the game, its iron sights are completely usable, which frees up one of your precious attachment slots.
 However you intend on using it, be sure to add a Monolithic Suppressor, along with anything else to enhance your playstyle.

 If you’re using it as a close-range SMG, you should remove its stock and add the ZLR Drifter A-08 barrel to make it as compact as possible.
 Alternatively, you can add attachments to turn it into a long-range, pinpoint-accurate machine.
-To do this, attach the Tempus 26.4″ Archangel barrel, the Ranger Foregrip, and the FTAC R-89 Rubber rear grip.
+To do this, attach the Tempus 26.4-inch Archangel barrel, the Ranger Foregrip, and the FTAC R-89 Rubber rear grip.

 Arguably the most beloved gun in the game, the M4A1 is excellent in almost any situation.
 Its high rate of fire is effective up close, while its range and damage make it a powerhouse from afar.
 Its consistency gives it a leg up against other weapons, and depending on the attachments you add to it, it can help you dominate the playing field.

 - The best guns in PUBG

-- The best FN Scar 17 loadouts in Call of Duty: Warzone
+- The best loadouts in Call of Duty: Mobile